 What a spectacular day!
 There is so much to see in Angkor Wat, much more than I had ever imagined.

 Banteay Srey and Kbal Spean – Our driver picked us up and we headed even deeper into Angkor Wat and the Cambodian countryside.
 We had a full day and loved every minute of it.

 Our first stop was at Banteay Srey, about 25 KM from the main group of temples.
 Banteay Srey is built largely of red sandstone and is incredibly detailed.

 We then continued further to Kbal Spean, “The River of a Thousand Lingas.”

 Return Trip to Bangkok – In the morning, we took a bus back to Poipet (7 USD each).
-Passing through immigrations back into Thailand took much longer than entering into Cambodia since we arrived mid-day, close to an hour.
-After clearing immigrations, we took a tuk-tuk (80 baht /2.5 USD) to the train station and caught the 1:55 PM afternoon train back to Bangkok (48 baht / 1.5 USD each).
+Passing through immigration back into Thailand took about an hour, much longer than entering into Cambodia since we arrived mid-day.
+After clearing immigration, we took a tuk-tuk (80 baht /2.5 USD) to the train station and caught the 1:55 PM afternoon train back to Bangkok (48 baht / 1.5 USD each).
 The morning train to Bangkok departs at 6:40 AM.